Purdue-CS193/lab-1-sunilgreen/index.md

 # Sunil Green's first CS193 Lab

-### Markdown
--The dining courts
+- The dining courts
--The opportunities
+- The opportunities
--The sense of community
+- The sense of community

 ## Welcome to GitHub Pages